trawitz/SLikeNet/readme.txt

 5.26 NATCompleteServer
    Description: Server to demonstrates all NAT components in a sample project.
+   Notes:
+   Syntax: NATCompleteServer [<port>] [<firstIPAddress>] [<secondIPAddress>] The server starts up in either single IP address mode or dual IP address mode (if at least two IP addresses are specified/detected).
+   In dual IP address mode the NAT punchthrough server supports stride detection which improves its success rate.
+In that mode, the second IP address uses the specified port increased by 1 (i.e. 61112 by default).
+   If no port is specified, the sample uses the default port (61111).
+   If no IP address is specified, the server picks the first and second (if available) detected local IP address.
+   If an IP address is explicitly specified in the command line, that address is being used.
+To enforce single IP address mode on a server with multiple IP addresses, explicitly specify only the first IP address and no second address.
+   The server returns an error code upon a startup failure or 0 if terminated normally.
+   The following error codes are returned:
+   0 = success/normal termination
+   1 = startup error or no NAT related features supported 2 = invalid specified port
+   3 = failed to determine local IP address

 5.27 PacketLogger
    Description: Shows how to use the PacketLogger plugin(s).